Get expert-backed, proven tactics in sales compensation. Register now.

 2. Salary Plus Commission

-A salary plus commission sales compensation plan combines a fixed base salary with additional variable pay based on set goals, quotas, or other performance measurements.
+A salary plus commission sales compensation plan combines a fixed base salary with additional variable compensation based on set goals, quotas, or other performance measurements.

-For example, a sales rep could earn a $50,000-a-year salary while being eligible for additional SPIFFs, conversion commissions, and referral bonuses for each new lead they acquire.
+For example, a sales rep earns a $50,000 annual salary while being eligible for additional SPIFFs, conversion commissions, and referral bonuses for each new lead they acquire.

 Advantages:

-- Reps receive a stable income while still getting extra pay for high performance.
+• Reps receive a guaranteed income while still getting extra pay for high performance.

-- It may be easier to motivate and retain reps through bonuses, SPIFFs, and commissions, allowing for additional earnings based on performance.
+• Easier to motivate and retain reps through bonuses, SPIFFs, and commissions, allowing for additional earnings based on sales performance.

-- The mix of compensation types gives managers flexibility in creating customized plans.
+• A balanced mix of compensation types gives sales managers flexibility in creating customized comp plans.

 Drawbacks:

-- The plan may be difficult to set up and manage compared to a straight salary plan.
+• Sales commission plans can be complex to set up and manage compared to a straight salary plan.

-- The variable income of the bonuses may be difficult for sales reps to plan around.
+• The variable components are hard for sales reps to plan around.

-- Performance-based pay comes with potential additional concerns, such as an overly competitive work environment or unethical practices by reps.
+• Performance-based pay comes with additional concerns, such as an overly competitive work environment or unethical practices.

 3. Commission Only

-In a commission-only sales compensation plan, the sales rep is paid based on what they sell; there is no base salary.
+In a commission-only structure, sales reps are paid based on total sales; there is no base salary.
 For example, a sales rep gets paid $100 for every software subscription they sell.

 Advantages:

-- Because reps only get paid when they perform, it can motivate high-achievers.
+• Because reps only get paid when they perform, straight commission plans can motivate top performers.

-- The lack of salary costs can keep overhead lower in times of slow sales.
+• Lower overhead in times of slow sales.

 Drawbacks:

-- Commission-only payments may deter sales reps who need more income stability.
+• Straight commission plans may deter sales professionals who need income stability.

-Best for: Startups that need to manage employee costs closely or businesses that are paying independent contractors, such as real estate agents or insurance reps.
+Best for: Startups that need to manage employee costs closely or businesses paying independent contractors, such as real estate agents or insurance reps.

 4. Profit-Sharing Plans

-A profit-sharing sales compensation plan gives sales reps a standard salary along with a portion of the company’s profit.
-It’s designed to reward employees for behaviors that help the company overall and not just the individual rep.
+A profit-sharing sales compensation plan pays reps a standard salary and a portion of the total profit generated.
+It rewards employees for behaviors that improve organizational performance.

-An example would be a company that pays a sales rep $60,000 annually plus a portion of the 10% revenue share that is split among the sales team.
+For example, a company pays a sales rep $60,000 annually plus a portion of the 10% revenue share split among the sales team.

 Advantages:

-- Reps looking to become a part of something bigger may be attracted to the company and stick around to see it grow.
+• Attracts sales employees who want to feel part of something bigger and stick around to see it grow.

-- There may be less toxic competition between reps as they share profits.
+• Less toxic competition between sales employees as they share profits.

 Drawbacks:

-Best for: Employee-owned companies that already have a shared ownership culture and startups wanting to save on upfront costs.
+Best for: Employee-owned companies with a shared ownership culture and startups wanting to save on upfront costs.

 5. Tiered Commission Structures

 In a tiered commission structure, reps earn different rates for different performance levels.
-As they sell more, they become eligible for higher commission rates, motivating them to close deals even after reaching quota.
+As they sell, they become eligible for higher commission rates, motivating them to close deals even after reaching quota.

-An example would be a sales rep who earns a base salary of $55,000 a year, plus a 10% commission on the first $500,000 in sales and a 15% commission on everything sold beyond that.
+Example: A sales rep earns a base salary of $55,000 annually, plus a 10% commission on the first $500,000 in sales and a 15% commission on everything sold beyond that.

 Advantages:

-- Tiered commissions can be very motivating for the right sales rep.
+• Tiered commission structures can be motivating for the right sales rep.

 Drawbacks:

-- The different tiers can be complex and more difficult to manage.
+• Tiers can be complex and challenging to manage.

-- Reps who repeatedly get close to the next tier without achieving it may become discouraged and unsatisfied with their jobs.
+• Reps who repeatedly get close to the next tier without achieving it can get discouraged.

-Best for: Highly motivated sales reps in competitive industries who respond well to pressure and would be hurt by commission caps.
+Best for: Sales reps in competitive industries who are highly motivated, respond well to pressure and would be negatively affected by commission caps.

 6. Territory Volume Incentive Compensation Plans

 In a territory volume incentive plan, reps get paid based on the total sales for their assigned territory.
-Commission rates may be tiered, but only total volume is counted, not individual conversions.
+Commission rates may be tiered, but you only count total volume, not individual conversions.

-An example would be a sales rep earning a $55,000 base salary that gets a 5% commission on total territory sales of up to $1 million per year and an 8% commission on sales over that.
+For example, a sales rep earning a $55,000 base salary gets a 5% commission on total territory sales of up to $1 million per year and an 8% commission on sales over that.

 Advantages:

-- It offers a clear measurement of earnings with a less complex formula for calculating commissions.
+• Offers a clear measurement of earnings with a less complex formula for calculating commissions

 Drawbacks:

-- The plan may not be fair for all reps, such as those with smaller, less populated, or less affluent territories.
+• This comp plan may be unfair for reps with smaller, less populated, or less affluent territories.

 Best for: Sales reps like regional account managers or pharmaceutical reps who cover a large territory and follow longer sales cycles with multiple touchpoints.